25 Long Term Goal Examples for Your Career & Personal Life

 Long-Term Health and Fitness Goals

 If you are bored with your usual workout routine and you want to challenge yourself athletically?
-Joining a triathlon can keep things interesting fitness-wise.
+Trying to complete an Ironman race can be a massive goal that takes years to complete.

 If you’re planning to join for the first time, you have to consider the fitness requirements of the sport.
 It means you have to train and condition your body to meet the challenges of cycling, swimming, and running long distances.